Video Resources for this article

 In practicality, however, Select All is exeedingly rare, and we aren't really concerned about Regen times anymore.
 Instead, we are benefiting from essentially an unintended consequence of the original Freeze Layer functionality: Removing the layer completely from memory also removes all associated linework even on layers that are within blocks.

-Hence, as landscape architecture is essentially the only discipline that routinely uses several layers within blocks, Freeze Layer has become our most valuable tool for turning objects, linework, and layers on and off.
+Because landscape architecture is essentially the only discipline that routinely uses several layers within blocks, Freeze/Unfreeze Layer has become our most valuable tool for making objects, linework, and layers invisible/visible.

 As mentioned above, we only recommend using the Lock/Unlock feature on layers that contain Xrefs.